jackagolli/tendies-maker/README.md

 ### Preprocessing
 #### Results
 Getting results after market close, will essentially return a 0 or 1 if stock was a buy that day.
+Do this before normalizing data.
 ```python
 python prepare_data.py -results
 ```